Title

 The Guidelines on the Direct Hiring of Filipino Workers provide employers with the necessary steps and requirements to directly hire Filipino workers for overseas employment, including pre-qualification by the Philippine Overseas Labor Office and the Philippine Overseas Employment Administration, submission of required documents, and undergoing a pre-employment medical examination.

-No, approval to direct hire authorizes processing of directly hired workers but does not allow the employer to recruit workers personally or through agents.
+The approval authorizes the employer to process its directly hired workers but does not include authority to recruit personally or through agents.

 Analyze Cases Smarter, Faster